 The castle on the Löwenburg

-An embittered feud raved between the Counts of Sayn, supporters of the Guelphs, and Dietrich of Landsberg, a supporter of the Hohenstaufen.
-In those times of fighting, around 1200, the castle on Mount Löwenburg was built.
-Only the marriage between Count Heinrich III. of Sayn and Mechthild of Landsberg ended the feud.
+The counts of Sayn stood firmly on Otto’s side.
+An embittered feud raged between them and Dietrich of Landsberg, a supporter of the Hohenstaufen.
+Count Heinrich II von Sayn (1172-1202) had Löwenburg Castle built towards the end of the 12th century.
+Back then, it was just a simple tower house.
+Only the marriage between Count Heinrich III of Sayn and Mechthild of Landsberg ended the feud.

-In 1215 he was crowned King in Aachen, in 1220 Emperor in Rome.
-Frederick II. fascinates – be it by his personality, be it by his way from orphan in Palermo to Emperor convinced of the imperial ideal.
 Already in his time they called him Frederick II “stupor mundi” (astonishment of the world) because of his extraordinary knowledge of languages, philosophy, astronomy, mathematical, natural sciences and also of foreign cultures, especially the Arab culture.
 He spent most of his life in Southern Italy, which was his home.
-Here he draw up his legislative work and wrote his famous falcon book “De arte venandi cum avibus”, and here he constructed his castle Castel del Monte.
+Here he drew up his legislative work and wrote his famous falcon book “De arte venandi cum avibus”, and here he constructed his castle Castel del Monte.

-In Germany, he yielded greater powers to the dukes so that they got to be lords of the territories, a crucial change of policy since from now on, the Kings’ power declined more and more, giving way to a period of political instability (Interregnum) and soon a monarchy in which the real power was with the dukes.
+In Germany, he yielded greater powers to the dukes, so they became mighty sovereign in their countries.
+On the other hand, the Kings’ power declined more and more, giving way to a period of political instability (Interregnum) and soon a monarchy in which the real power was with the dukes.

-In the High Middle Ages, a little castle stood on top of Mount Rosenau, but only little is known about it.
-Obviously it was built in great haste within a few years.
-Since 1222 Dietrich of Dorndorf, a lower aristocrat, called himself Dietrich Count of Rosenau.
-He died in 1243, and still in the same year his family sold the castle Rosenau to the nearby Monastery of Heisterbach – just to be torn down about 1250.
+Back then, a little castle stood on top of Mount Rosenau below Mount Ölberg.
+However, we know very little about it.
+Obviously, it was built in great haste within a few years.
+Since 1222, a certain Dietrich of Dorndorf, a lower aristocrat, called himself Dietrich Count of Rosenau.
+He died in 1243, and still in the same year his family sold the castle Rosenau to the nearby Heisterbach Abbey.
+The monks had it destroyed around 1250.
 The motives for that have remained in the dark until today.

 End of the Hohenstaufen dynasty